holepunchto/paparam/README.md

 ### `` description(text) | description`text` ``

 Defines a detailed description of the command's functionality.
-When use as a tagged template function call, automatically dedents the text.
+When used as a tagged template function, `description` automatically dedents the text.

 - **Arguments**:
   - `text` `<String>`: Detailed information about the command.